 Any local education agency, college or university, state education or environmental agency, nonprofit organization as described in Section 501(C )(3) of the U.S. Internal Revenue Code, or a noncommercial educational broadcasting entity as defined and licensed by U.S. Federal Communications Commission may submit an application.
 A teacher's school district, an educator's nonprofit organization, or a faculty member's college or university may apply, but an individual teacher, educator, faculty member, student or citizen may not apply.
 Organizations located outside the United States or its territories are not eligible to apply.
-Tribal education agencies eligible to apply include schools or community colleges controlled by an Indian tribe, band or nation which is recognized as eligible for special programs and services provided by the United States to Indians because of their status as Indians, and which is not administered by the Bureau of Indian Affairs.
+Tribal education agencies eligible to apply include schools or community colleges controlled by an Indian tribe, band or nation which is recognized as eligible for special programs and services provided by the United States to Indians because of their status as Indians, and which is not administered by the Bureau of Indian Education.
 For more specific information see Section III of the RFP.

 - Can a student apply for a grant to study environmental education?